 Like any situation where different people are required to get along (work, school, your softball team) the dynamic of the group really changes based on who is in the group.
 Cooperative housing is just the same.
 It can be awesome… or difficult.

 Luckily our Coop is awesome, as is proven by the fact that most of our members have lived here for 15+ years.

-Here some of the best things about living in a Coop:
+Here are some of the best things about living in a Coop:

 - Affordability: Most people seek out coops as an affordable housing option.
 Because the housing charges are based on the financial situation of the coop, it’s usually cheaper than the local rental market.

 - Security: Landlords can be unreliable.
 Rental prices can go up every year.
 And, as was the case in our last rental unit, broken windows might not get fixed.

 - Shared spaces: Coops often have shared spaces.
-Both of the coops that we lived in had a community room, playground, gardens and woodworking shop.
+Both of the coops that we lived in had a community room, playground, gardens, and a woodworking shop.

 - Community: Community events and celebrations are a large part of our life.
-And our kids are always out in the backyard with the neighbours.
+And our kids are always out in the backyard with the neighbors.
 It is this sense of community that is probably the BEST part of living in a Coop.
-And there is a certain type of resiliency that comes from knowing your neighbours.
+And there is a certain type of resiliency that comes from knowing your neighbors.